GurYN/opencode-sdlc/README.md

 ---

-**💡 How to use tools**: Ask Claude to invoke them naturally in conversation:
+**💡 How to use tools**: Ask Agent to invoke them naturally in conversation:
 - "Use the track-phase tool to move to test phase"
 - "Can you check the quality gate for test→review?"
 - "Show me the metrics using view-metrics"